 It is constructed with a bow to cut through the waves.
 Now, it is sitting still, not moving through the waves as a ship would, but the waves come to it.
 The bow points northwest, the direction of the most fetch and the highest of the probable waves.

-The Gros Point Light lies just north of the Canada/US boarder.
+The Gros Point Light lies just north of the Canada/US border.
 It was being serviced by a Canadian Coast Guard ship during one of Last Dance's passes by this point.

 Navigation can be a challenge on Lake Superior.
 The Last Dance crew prefers to have paper charts for planning and redundancy.
 Paper charts normally have more detail and can be scanned in detail over a large area quickly.
 Not so in Superior.
 The above chart, from the Richardson's Chartbook, regarded as the best in the Lakes, is the most detailed view of the northern shore west of the corner at Wawa.
 There are a number of harbors along this stretch suitable for anchoring, four visited by Last Dance - Pilot Harbor, Pointe la Canadienne, Otter Cove, and Old Dave's Harbor.
 It is difficult to even find these harbors on the chart, much less find your way into one without winding up on the rocks.
 The chart does have a detailed view of the Michipicoten River, not much help to Last Dance as the river is only 3 feet deep and Last Dance draws 4.5 feet in fresh water.